nelson-lang/nelson-gitbook/markdown/en/types/isstruct.md

 ## Description

-<b>isstruct</b>returns a logical 1 if the argument is a struct (structure) and a logical 0 otherwise.
+        isstruct returns a logical 1 if the argument is a struct (structure) and a logical 0 otherwise.

 ## Examples